 Recently Completed Research

-- Single Technology Assessment (STA): Certolizumab Pegol (CZP) for treating rheumatoid arthritis after inadequate response to a TNF inhibitor (NICE project)
+- A Single Technology Appraisal (STA): Certolizumab pegol for treating rheumatoid arthritis after inadequate response to a TNF inhibitor (NICE)

 I participate in teaching the following courses:

-- HAR6501 Systematic Reviews and Critical Appraisal Techniques (Masters of Public Health, MPH, ScHARR, Faculty of Medicine Dentistry and Health)
+- HAR6501, Systematic Reviews and Critical Appraisal Techniques (MSc Clinical Research, MSc Human Nutrition, ScHARR, Faculty of Medicine Dentistry and Health)

-- Sanderson J (2016) Clinical effectiveness of bisphosphonates for the prevention of fragility fractures: A systematic review and network meta-analysis.
-BONE, 89, 52-58.
+- Sanderson J, Martyn-St James M, Stevens J, Goka E, Wong R, Campbell F, Selby P, Gittoes N & Davis S (2016) Clinical effectiveness of bisphosphonates for the prevention of fragility fractures: A systematic review and network meta-analysis.
+Bone, 89, 52-58.
 View this article in WRRO

 - GOKA EA, VALLELY PJ, MUTTON KJ & KLAPPER PE (2015) Single, dual and multiple respiratory virus infections and risk of hospitalization and mortality.
 Epidemiology and Infection, 143(01), 37-47.